AshlyRuiz/Project2/README.md

 The following **optional** features are implemented:

 - [X ] Unique UI changes, such as background, font/color changes, etc.
-- [ ] User implements a collection view
-- [ ] User implemenets tab bar controller with at least two screens
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough